 The partnership team will work alongside community care partners to assist in the identification of areas to enhance support to clients living with dementia.

 Emphasis will be placed on key areas of client support such as assessment, person-centred approaches, enablement, wellness, dementia enabling environments and carer support.

 - Community Dementia Champions

-- Community support organisations can nominate staff for a full scholarship to enable staff to undertake the Certificate IV in Dementia Practice and become Community Dementia Champions
+- Community support organisations can nominate staff to become Community Dementia Champions

 - Community Symposium – An annual event to share ideas and strategies to enhance the lives of the people who are living with dementia